Gilman Scholarship

 *Your Study Abroad and Financial Aid Certifiers have one week after the Gilman application deadline to certify your Gilman application and confirm your study abroad program information and financial aid details are correct.

-There are three essays required as part of the Gilman Scholarship application: the Statement of Purpose Essay and the two Community Impact Essays, which are the Building Mutual Understanding Essay and the Follow-on Service Project Proposal.
+There are four short essays required as part of the Gilman Scholarship application divided into 2 sections: the Statement of Purpose Essays the Representing America Abroad/Hometown Impact Essays.
+Each section consists of two short essays that have a 500 word count maximum.
 For those applying for a Critical Need Language Award or for the STEM Supplemental Award, additional essays are required.

 Here are our top 3 tips for a successful Gilman application: